What Is Air Receiver Tank: Full Guidelines

 Inspecting Your Air Receiver for Code Violations

 If you are not sure whether or not your air receiver tank meets code requirements, you should have it inspected.
 Your local Fire Marshall may provide this service.
 They will stop in and test your tank with ultrasonic metal thickness testing technology.
-If your air receiver tank does not pass the inspection, it should be decommissioned and replaced immediately.
+If your air receiver does not pass the inspection, it should be decommissioned and replaced immediately.

 All air receiver tanks must also be inspected periodically once they are installed.
 OSHA does not mandate a specific testing interval, but it is recommended that all air receiver tanks be inspected at least annually.
 Your insurance company or local governing board may have different requirements.
 OSHA requires that formal inspections be performed by an inspector holding a valid National Board Commission and in accordance with the applicable chapters of the National Board Inspection Code.
 Manufacturers are required to keep records of formal inspections and make them available to OSHA representatives upon request.

-Air Receiver Tank Safety
+Air Receiver Safety

 Air receiver tanks hold air under immense pressure.
 This creates safety hazards if the tank is not up to code or is not maintained properly.